UCL-CCS/HemePure/README.md

 ## EXAMPLE CASES #
 The [cases](cases) folder provides some example input files for running jobs with HemePure.
 Some are simple simulations, some help illustrate the usage of particular features of the code.
 Execution should occur with: `mpirun -np xx <HemePure binary> -in input.xml -out results`, ensure that you are running with enough MPI ranks to satisfy HEMELB_READING_GROUP_SIZE + 1 (by default, at least 3 ranks). (`mpirun` may need to be replaced with an alternative call based on machine settings).
+Note that the simulation will not proceed if a `results` folder with the same name already exists in the run directory - delete the existing folder, or specify a new folder in which to store results, prior to execution.

 Two simple examples are included:
 * [Pipe](case/pipe): pressure-driven flow in a pipe.